Miro0o/Docs-Notes/CS/🔑 CS_Core/🧬 Computer System/Operating System (Theory)/Processes Management/Concurrency/Deadlock & Starvation/Approaches to Deadlock.md

 - No process may exit while holding resources.

 Deadlock prevention strategies are very conservative; they solve the problem of deadlock by limiting access to resources and by imposing restrictions on processes.

+## 🎯 An Integrated Deadlock Strategy

+There are strengths and weaknesses to all of the strategies for dealing with dead- lock.
+Rather than attempting to design an OS facility that employs only one of these strategies, it might be more efficient to use different strategies in different situations.

+### [HOWA73] suggests one approach:
+- Group resources into a number of different resource classes.
+- Use the linear ordering strategy defined previously for the prevention of circular wait to prevent deadlocks between resource classes.
+- Within a resource class, use the algorithm that is most appropriate for that class.

+As an example of this technique, consider the following classes of resources:
+- **Swappable space**: Blocks of memory on secondary storage for use in swapping processes;
+- **Process resources**: Assignable devices, such as tape drives, and files;
+- **Main memory**: Assignable to processes in pages or segments; (CPU)
+- **Internal resources**: Such as I/O channels;

+The order of the preceding list represents the order in which resources are assigned.
+The order is a reasonable one, considering the sequence of steps that a process may follow during its lifetime.
+Within each class, the following strategies could be used:
+- **Swappable space**: Prevention of deadlocks by requiring that all of the required resources that may be used be allocated at one time, as in the hold-and- wait prevention strategy.
+This strategy is reasonable if the maximum storage requirements are known, which is often the case.
+Deadlock avoidance is also a possibility.
+- **Process resources**: Avoidance will often be effective in this category, because it is reasonable to expect processes to declare ahead of time the resources that they will require in this class.
+Prevention by means of resource ordering within this class is also possible.
+- **Main memory:** Prevention by preemption appears to be the most appropriate strategy for main memory.
+When a process is preempted, it is simply swapped to secondary memory, freeing space to resolve the deadlock.
+- **Internal resources**: Prevention by means of resource ordering can be used.